 - One and a half glasses of potato water

 - A tablespoon of sugar

 Mix the two ingredients until the mixture begins to thicken.
 Then cover and place in a warm place overnight.
 Check your starter in the morning.
 If it looks nice and slightly bubbly, then the yeast is done.
-If something went wrong, you have to start over.
+If something goes wrong, you have to start over.

 There is another potato method, how to cook yeast, a more tricky way.
-Take 1 tablespoon of yeast and add a glass of water.
-Add half a glass of sugar and 3 tablespoons of instant potato flakes to the mixture.
+Take one tablespoon of yeast and add a glass of water.
+Add half a glass of sugar and three tablespoons of instant potato flakes to the mixture.
 After the mixture was infused in a warm place for 24 hours, put it in the refrigerator and begin feeding it every four days.
 For feeding, use water and potato flakes in the amount in which you first used them.